Secure CheckoutPersonal information is secured with SSL technology.

 Free ShippingFree global shipping

 No minimum order.

-Logistics Transportation Systems: Interdisciplinary, Multimodal Analysis provides a comprehensive source on the concepts and problem-solving techniques researchers and logistics professionals need to manage this continued expansion that is expected to reach an estimated 25 billion tons in the US alone by 2045.
-The book compiles multiple topics on transportation logistics systems from both qualitative and quantitative perspectives, providing detailed examples of real-world logistics workflows.
-It provides an ample understanding of logistics transportation systems, including basic concepts, in-depth modeling analysis, and network analysis for researchers and practitioners.
-In addition, it covers policy issues related to transportation logistics, such as security, rules and regulations, and military transport.
+Logistics Transportation Systems compiles multiple topics on transportation logistics systems from both qualitative and quantitative perspectives, providing detailed examples of real-world logistics workflows.
+It explores the key concepts and problem-solving techniques required by researchers and logistics professionals to effectively manage the continued expansion of logistics transportation systems, which is expected to reach an estimated 25 billion tons in the United States alone by 2045.
+This book provides an ample understanding of logistics transportation systems, including basic concepts, in-depth modeling analysis, and network analysis for researchers and practitioners.
+In addition, it covers policy issues related to transportation logistics, such as security, rules and regulations, and emerging issues including reshoring.

-- Provides clear, real-world examples of logistics systems solutions for multiple transportation modes, including seaports, rail, barge, road, pipelines and airports
+- Provides real-world examples of logistics systems solutions for multiple transportation modes, including seaports, rail, barge, road, pipelines, and airports

-Academic researchers and graduate students in transportation modeling, supply chains, planning and systems.
-Transportation practitioners involved in planning, feasibility studies, consultation and policy for transportation systems, logistics, or infrastructure.
-Transportation public officials such as city managers, policy directors
+1) Academic researchers and graduate students in transportation modeling, supply chains, planning and systems; 2) transportation practitioners involved in planning, feasibility studies, consultation and policy for transportation systems, logistics, or infrastructure; 3) transportation public officials such as city managers, policy directors, etc.

 - No. of pages: